Police and protesters clash at Atlanta training center site derided by opponents as 'Cop City'

 Protests against the proposed training center — dubbed “Cop City” by opponents — have been going on for more than two years.
 Georgia Attorney General Chris Carr obtained a sweeping indictment in August, using the state’s anti-racketeering law to target 61 protesters, characterizing them as “militant anarchists.”

-Some marchers on Monday retreated from the clash while others tried to cleanse themselves of the effects of the tear gas.
-Dozens of protesters ran into the woods on the property where the training center is being built, but then joined hands and exited the property.
+Some marchers on Monday retreated from the clash while others tried to wash away the effects of the tear gas.
+Dozens of protesters ran into the woods on the property where the training center is being built, then joined hands and exited the property.
 They and other marchers then retreated, with no apparent arrests.
 Vomiting and irritation from the tear gas were the only apparent injuries.

-Protesters called the event “Block Cop City” and had held events across the country seeking support for Monday’s demonstration.
-It was the latest effort to stop construction in a protest effort that has galvanized environmentalists and anti-police protesters across the country.
-Protester Sam Beard, rallying the crowd Monday said the movement has fused environmentalists and police abolitionists and is a model of resistance against police militarization.
+Protesters called the event “Block Cop City” and events were held across the country to support Monday’s demonstration.
+It was the latest effort to stop construction, part of a protest movement that has galvanized environmentalists and anti-police protesters across the country.
+Protester Sam Beard, rallying the crowd Monday, said the movement has fused environmentalists and police abolitionists and is a model of resistance against police militarization.

-Atlanta Mayor Andre Dickens and other supporters say the 85-acre, $90 million facility would replace inadequate training facilities, and would help address difficulties in hiring and retaining police officers.
-Opponents have expressed concern that it could lead to greater police militarization and that its construction in the South River Forest will worsen environmental damage in a poor, majority-Black area.
+Atlanta Mayor Andre Dickens and other supporters say the 85-acre, $90 million facility would replace inadequate training facilities and help the police department recruit and retain police officers.
+Opponents say the facility could lead to greater police militarization and that its construction in the South River Forest will worsen environmental damage in a poor, majority-Black area.

 Paez Terán’s parents were among speakers Monday before the march.

-Protests against the project, which have at times resulted in violence and vandalism, escalated after that.
-Prosecutors now characterize it as a conspiracy that includes a wide variety of underlying crimes that range from possessing fire accelerant and throwing Molotov cocktails at police officers to being reimbursed for glue and food for activists who spent months camping in the woods near the construction site.
+Resistance to the project has at times sparked violence and vandalism.
+Prosecutors now characterize the protest movement as a conspiracy, saying it has led to underlying crimes including possessing fire accelerants and throwing Molotov cocktails at police officers.

-Most of those indicted in August had already been charged over their alleged involvement in the movement.
-RICO charges carry a sentence of five to 20 years in prison that can be added on top of the penalty for the underlying acts.
+Most of those indicted in August on the racketeering charges had already been charged with other crimes in connection with the movement.
+RICO charges carry a sentence of five to 20 years in prison that can be added on top of the penalty for underlying acts.

-Among the defendants: more than three dozen people who were previously facing domestic terrorism charges in connection to the protests; three leaders of a bail fund previously accused of money laundering; and three activists previously charged with felony intimidation after authorities said they distributed flyers calling a state trooper a “murderer” for his involvement in Paez Terán’s death.
+Among the defendants are more than three dozen people who previously faced domestic terrorism charges in connection to the protests.
+Also charged were three leaders of a bail fund previously accused of money laundering; and three activists charged with felony intimidation.
+Authorities said they distributed flyers calling a state trooper a “murderer” for his involvement in Paez Terán’s death.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.